vaelen/website/content/post/arm-assembly-sorting/index.md

     SUBGT   R1,R1,#1            // Optimization: skip last value in next loop BGT     bsort_next          // If there were changes, do it again
 bsort_done:                     // Return
-    POP     {R0-R6,PC}          // Pop the registers off of the stack and return
+    POP     {R0-R6,PC}          // Pop the registers off of the stack
 ```

 # Quicksort